Heading north on the Chesapeake Bay to Tangier Island

 And, who could forget the psychedelic Chesapeake Inn Restaurant & Marina?

 We departed for Cape May on the morning of May 3rd.
 While there was some patchy fog, it was nothing like our fog experience on the previous morning, so we were grateful.
 It was 54 degrees, expected to get up to 70 and beautifully calm on the bay.
-As we have said many times before, Cape May is our special place, and we we’re looking forward to a 4 night visit enjoying our favorite restaurants, shops and bike all over town.
+As we have said many times before, Cape May is our special place, and we we’re looking forward to a 4 night visit enjoying our favorite restaurants, shops and biking all over town.
 Even better was that we were ending this leg of the journey without any mishaps or choppy seas, as both the Chesapeake and the Delaware Bays can be challenging and frustrating, with weather literally popping up out of nowhere!
-Thanks for calm winds and smooth seas!
+Thankful for calm winds and smooth seas!